 If the approved issuer appointed the trustee of the bond trust they would be associated with the bond trust under section YB 11.
 Alternatively, in some cases the approved issuer could potentially qualify as a settlor of the trust and be associated with the trustee under section YB 8.
-In either case the tri-partite rule in section YB 14 would come into play and deem the approved issuer and the non-resident bond holder to be associated with the trustee of the trust.
+In either case the tri-partite rule in section YB 14 would come into play and deem the approved issuer and the non-resident bond holder to be associated with each other because they are each associated with the trustee of the trust.